-Dr. Steven Long, Associate Professor and Director of the Graduate Program in Speech-Language Pathology, has received a Fulbright award to Argentina for 2013.
-From April to June, Dr. Long will teach a special course for advanced students of the Universidad Nacional de Córdoba in the Escuela de Fonoaudiología who are preparing to work as speech-language pathologists.
-The focus will be on the evaluation and treatment of patients with unintelligible speech.
+Dr. Steven Long, Associate Professor and Director of the Graduate Program in Speech-Language Pathology, received a Fulbright award to Argentina for 2013.
+From April to June, Dr. Long taught a special course for advanced students of the Universidad Nacional de Córdoba in the Escuela de Fonoaudiología who are preparing to work as speech-language pathologists.
+The focus was on the evaluation and treatment of patients with unintelligible speech.

-Dr. Jodi Melamed, Dr. Jodi Melamed, Associate Professor, Department of English, has received a Fulbright Scholar Award to teach American Studies courses at Humboldt-Universität zu Berlin, one of Germany’s premiere universities.
-She will be teaching two courses, “Revolutionizing American Studies” and “Introduction to Critical Race and Ethnic Studies” in Humboldt’s Department of English and American Studies.
-She will also expand her research on the coproduction of antiracist ideologies and the knowledge architecture of global capitalism, pursuing a comparative study of German and U.S. multiculturalisms from the 1980s to the present day.
+Dr. Jodi Melamed, Associate Professor, Department of English, has received a Fulbright Scholar Award to teach American Studies courses at Humboldt-Universität zu Berlin, one of Germany’s premiere universities.
+She taught two courses, “Revolutionizing American Studies” and “Introduction to Critical Race and Ethnic Studies” in Humboldt’s Department of English and American Studies.
+She also expanded her research on the coproduction of antiracist ideologies and the knowledge architecture of global capitalism, pursuing a comparative study of German and U.S. multiculturalisms from the 1980s to the present day.

 |Dr. John Borg, Associate Professor of Mechanical Engineering, traveled to Freiburg, Germany to conduct research at the Fraunhofer Institut für Kurzzeitdynamik also known as the Ernst Mach Institute.
 His research involves understanding the dynamic behavior of heterogeneous materials subjected to blast and impact loads.
 He and his collaborators combined their expertise to better understand traumatic brain injury, due to a range of causes from sports injuries to military personal subjected to impact and blast loads.
 Their work focused on further developing molecular dynamic techniques for the atomistic scale in order to simulate continuum scale phenomena on the centimeter scale.
 Dr. Borg and his colleagues ultimately hope these techniques can be used to describe the loading and cellular damage mechanisms and can contribute to a better understanding of how protective and safety materials could be redesigned in order to prevent injuries from shock and impact.|